uzh/guardian/README.md

 ## Limitations and Notes

-- Supported Database: Implementation with MariaDb (Sqlite only for testing)
+- Supported Database: Implementation with MariaDb
 - Context (`ctx`): Allows to have multiple database pools (See [next section](#setup-with-mariadb-backend-multipools))

 ## Setup with MariaDB backend (MultiPools)